MelissaPabst/SavvyDAPython/Week2/Class1.md

 6   Thomas     98   13
 >>>
 ```
 Practice: Build a DataFrame on your own, giving it at least 10 rows of data.

+Of course, we can specify the column order: